 Legacy and Influence

 The founding of the Order of Preachers by Saint Dominic represents a founding moment in the history of the Catholic Church.
-His commitment to the preaching of the Gospel, theological study and the fight against heresies continues to inspire the faithful and deeply mark the religious and intellectual landscape of the Christian West.
+His commitment to the preaching of the Gospel, theological study and the fight against heresies continues to inspire the faithful and to profoundly mark the religious and intellectual landscape of the Christian West.

 Mission of Preaching and Teaching